Flexible monthly business insurance

 Can I still use spreadsheets?

-Yes.
-You can still use spreadsheets to keep digital records and work out your tax but in order to send the information you’ll need to use compatible software or ‘bridging software’, which will convert the information into a compatible format that can be uploaded to HMRC.
+You can still use spreadsheets to keep digital records and work out your tax.
+But you'll need to use bridging software in order to send the information to HMRC.